 Trials 2014, 15:219 doi:10.1186/1745-6215-15-219Published: 11 June 2014

 Children can find anaesthesia induction especially distressing and postoperative psychological and physical morbidity are common.
-Preparation programs for general anaesthesia (GA) are highly effective in reducing this distress.
+Preparation programmes for general anaesthesia (GA) are highly effective in reducing this distress.
 A Phase II study has already verified the effectiveness of a prototype preoperative GA-coping computer game to help children cope with induction in a dental GA setting.
 The biggest patient users of pediatric GA services in the UK are children who need to have teeth removed (estimated to be 100,000 yearly).
 Tooth decay is the most common disease in children worldwide.
 This study is a Phase III randomized controlled trial (RCT) and will evaluate the effectiveness of the new internet version of this game.

 The Phase III RCT will use a double-blind three-armed design.
 The clinical trial will recruit up to 210 children and will compare the web-based game against standard care and another non-medical game.
 At least 53 patients in each group will be required for 90% statistical power.
 Distress will be assessed through an evaluation of the child’s behaviour during the visit and later parental reports of physical and psychological morbidity.
 The satisfaction of parents and children will be measured; the mode of usage of the web-based game will be automatically recorded and the impact on the service (for example, recovery time and throughput) will be reported.